-Some of the information to be captured in a DMP is already available electronically, so instead of entering it again, it would be helpful if the relevant bits could be fetched from appropriate sources, perhaps after consistency checks with other sources for quality assurance.
+Some of the information captured in a DMP is already available electronically, so instead of entering it again, it would be helpful if the relevant bits could be fetched from appropriate sources, perhaps after consistency checks with other sources for quality assurance.

-To make this happen, we need to integrate systems and allow stakeholders to expose services that automate their tasks and act on their behalf, for example:
+To make this happen, we need to integrate systems and allow stakeholders to expose services that automate tasks and act on their behalf, for example:

-- collating administrative data a service that acts on behalf of researchers or other DMP authors and collects administrative information, such as affiliation, grant number and postal or email addresses from institutional databases like Current Research Information Systems (CRIS) or Research Information Management (RIM) systems more generally to prefill the DMP, thus reducing the necessity to provide the same information all over again.
-Information could also flow from the DMP into the CRIS, and if previous DMPs are in the system, relevant bits (e.g. about instrumentation or data formats) could be fetched from there to assist in authoring or reviewing another DMP. - cost estimation a service that acts on behalf of repository operators and implements a cost model of a repository to provide automatic estimates of costs of storage and preservation based on input parameters such as amount of data, type of data, project duration, etc. There has been research on cost models and ways of comparing them [9], but there is still no such service in place. - license selection a service that acts on behalf of legal experts and proposes a license for data sharing, taking into account policies that apply to the project and type of data.
+- collating administrative data a service that acts on behalf of researchers or other DMP authors and collects administrative information, such as affiliation, grant number, and postal or email addresses from institutional databases like Current Research Information Systems (CRIS) or Research Information Management (RIM) systems to prefill the DMP.
+Information could also flow from the DMP into the CRIS, and if previous DMPs are in the system, relevant bits (e.g. about instrumentation or data formats) could be fetched to assist in authoring or reviewing another DMP. - cost estimation a service that acts on behalf of repository operators and implements a cost model of a repository to provide automatic estimates of costs of storage and preservation based on input parameters such as amount of data, type of data, project duration, etc. There is research on cost models and ways of comparing them [16], but there is still no such service in place. - license selection a service that acts on behalf of legal experts and proposes a license for data sharing, taking into account policies that apply to the project and type of data.
 For example, if the institutional policy recommends open access publishing and the data do not contain sensitive information, then CC0 could be the default setting for data, and CC BY for text and media.
-There is already a wizard from EUDAT [4] that offers similar functionality.

-- storage booking a service that acts on behalf of an infrastructure operator and reserves storage space for the duration of a project if a repository suitable for the expected types and amounts of data and meeting relevant policy requirements can be found.
-Furthermore, such a service can help repository managers plan investments into infrastructure when knowing in advance how much new data is expected within the planning period. - data deposit a service that acts on behalf of a repository operator to deposit data and associated metadata, using information from the DMP, such as embargo periods, license types, and metadata standards to automatically set properties of ingested data. - validation and compliance a service that acts on behalf of a funder and checks compliance with its policies, for example, by checking whether data described in a DMP is accessible by the indicated time and under appropriate licenses.
+There is already a wizard from EUDAT [4] that offers similar functionality. - storage booking a service that acts on behalf of an repository operator and reserves storage space for the duration of a project if a repository suitable for the expected types and amounts of data and meeting relevant policy requirements can be found.
+Furthermore, such a service can help repository managers plan infrastructure investments when they know how much new data is expected in advance. - data deposit a service that acts on behalf of a repository operator to deposit data and associated metadata, using information from the DMP such as embargo periods, license types, and metadata standards, to automatically set properties of ingested data. - validation and compliance a service that acts on behalf of a funder and checks compliance with its policies, for example, by checking whether data described in a DMP is accessible by the indicated time and under appropriate licenses.
+240

-These examples show that automation is possible for the majority of stakeholders during various phases of research data lifecycles.
+These examples show that automation is possible for the majority of stakeholders during various phases of a project lifecycle.
 This helps to save time and reduce costs, while also providing more precise information.

-Apart from services automating tasks, we need a system that triggers automated notifications when human intervention is needed (cf. Rule 7).
+Apart from services automating tasks, we need a system that triggers automated notifications when human intervention is needed (cf. principle 7).
 For example, it can create a ticket and assign a human who will then either provide the missing information directly or contact the researcher if clarification is needed.

-Rule 3: Make policies (also) for machines, not just for people
+Principle 3: Make policies (also) for machines, not just for people

-Interactions amongst humans as well as between humans and human-made systems are guided by cultural norms, some of which are formalised as legal documents like guidelines, contracts, policies or laws.
+This principle applies to all stakeholders who provide data-related policies.
+Fig. 1: Funder, Repository Operator, Infrastructure Provider, Institutional Administrator, Ethics Review, Legal Expert, Publisher.]
+Interactions amongst humans as well as between humans and human-made systems are guided by cultural norms, some of which are formalized as legal documents like guidelines, contracts, policies, or laws.
 For simplicity, we refer to them collectively as policies.